 The instructions on my box recommended taking two liquicaps at bedtime if you’re an adult or child 12 years and over.
 That means a dosage of 50 mg.
 Like me, you might prefer to take just one to have a milder effect.

 Warnings / who shouldn’t use it

-ZzzQuil doesn’t come with an extensive patient leaflet.
-But there are some important warnings on the back of the box, as follows:
+ZzzQuil doesn’t come with an extensive patient leaflet, but there are some important warnings on the back of the box:

 Do not use

-- With any other product that contains diphenhydramine (even on skin)
+- With any other product that contains diphenhydramine (even for the skin).